SE-starshippilot/Cuda-Debug-VsCode/README.md

 ## Issues and PRs

-Should you have any questions please open issues.
+Should you have any questions, please open issues.

 Help to keep this repo updated by creating PRs.